-The "Volunteer Fire Contribution Amounts" graph shows that under this scenario, the employer ADC amount per head generally decreases during the 10-year period to \$609 per head instead of the \$723 of the baseline scenario.
+The "Volunteer Fire Contribution Amounts" graph shows that under this scenario, the employer ADC amount per head generally decreases during the 10-year period to \$292 per head instead of the \$432 of the baseline scenario.

-The "Assets and Liabilities" graph shows that under this scenario the Plan would reach a 97% funded ratio by 2032, an improvement over the baseline scenario's ultimate level of 91%.
-With on-going investment gains, the Market Value is expected to be higher than the Actuarial Value of Assets starting in FY 2026.
+The "Assets and Liabilities" graph shows that under this scenario the Plan would reach a 107% funded ratio by 2033, an improvement over the baseline scenario's ultimate level of 91%.
+With on-going investment gains, the Market Value is higher than the Actuarial Value of Assets the entire period.